Elevenlabs AudioNative Player

 When to use it

-Use the “Observation” setting if you don’t want to narrow down targeting in a campaign or ad group, but you want to monitor the effectiveness of selected criteria when displaying ads.
+Use the „Observation” setting if you don’t want to narrow down targeting in a campaign or ad group.
+Still, you want to monitor the effectiveness of selected criteria when displaying ads.

 Widen viewer-reach

-“Widen Audience Reach” is an option we can choose when we add audiences to our campaign/ad group.
-It allows us to reach more people similar to our current audience segment.
-Campaigns with audience reach expansion can bring an increase in impressions, views, clicks and conversions, but it can also increase costs.
+„Widen Audience Reach” is an option we can choose when we add audiences to our campaign/ad group.
+It allows us to reach more people who are similar to our current audience segment.
+Campaigns with audience reach expansion can increase impressions, views, clicks, and conversions, but they can also increase costs.

 Reports about expanding reach among audiences

-Reports about the expansion of reach among recipients can be found in the Google Ads dashboard under the “Recipients” tab of a given ad group.
-You need to scroll down the “Recipients” page to the very bottom of the effectiveness table until you see the row “Total: reach expansion and optimized targeting”.
+Reports about the expansion of reach among recipients can be found in the Google Ads dashboard under a given ad group’s „Recipients” tab.
+Scroll down the „Recipients” page to the very bottom of the effectiveness table until you see the row „Total: reach expansion and optimized targeting.”

 Use limit-views-per-user – Frequency

-Frequency is otherwise known as the maximum limit of ad impressions per user that we can set.
+Frequency is the maximum limit of ad impressions per user that we can set.
 We can use it in ad network campaigns and video campaigns.

 The limit of impressions per user works differently depending on the type of campaign.

-The limit of impressions per user in a campaign in an ad network can only be determined after the campaign has been created.
+The limit of impressions per user in an ad network campaign can only be determined after the campaign has been created.

 video campaigns

-In video campaigns, we can only set the frequency per user at the campaign level.
+We can only set the frequency per user in video campaigns at the campaign level.

-We can set the frequency here referring to both impressions and views in the same timeframes as for display campaigns.
+We can set the frequency here referring to impressions and views in the same timeframes as display campaigns.

-If a video from a given campaign is used in another video campaign, the views and viewings from that campaign count toward the per-user limit for that campaign.
+If a video from a given campaign is used in another video campaign, the views and viewings of that campaign count toward the per-user limit.

-When a user reaches the view limit, Google will stop showing them ads.
-This only applies to the type of In-Stream and bumper advertising on the auction.
+When a user reaches the view limit, Google stops showing them ads.
+This only applies to in-stream and bumper advertising at the auction.

 Summary

-For the record, let me say that selecting the right audience is one of the most important steps in creating and later optimizing a campaign.
+For the record, selecting the right audience is one of the most important steps in creating and later optimizing a campaign.
 This is our foundation of basics.

 As you can see, we have a great many options to choose from.
-We can narrow our reach, expand it, test it depending on the advertising creative and other values.
+We can narrow, expand, and test our reach depending on the advertising creative and other values.
 Again, I encourage you to experiment with different options and to optimize later based on the lessons we learn.
-And if you don’t know where to start and how to get started at all – then get in touch with us, we will be most happy to help you find your way through this maze of targeting and select the best-performing audience 😊
+If you don’t know where to start and how to get started at all – then get in touch with us; we will be most happy to help you find your way through this maze of targeting and select the best-performing audience.

 Let's talk!